Skip to main content

 Error 5: Missing Pro-Rata Denominator Changes

 When tenants expand, contract, or leave, the pro-rata denominator changes.
-If a 10,000 sf tenant vacates and you don't update denominators, remaining tenants are being billed a higher share than their lease allows.
-That's overbilling, not legitimate recovery revenue.
+If a 10,000 sf tenant vacates and you do not update denominators, remaining tenants are billed a higher share than their lease allows.
+That is overbilling, not legitimate recovery revenue.
 The pro-rata-share-calculation guide covers denominator management.

 NOI Formula for Different Lease Types